-Once the surgeon has access to the chest cavity, he or she removes the parietal pleura, which is the outside layer of the pleural lining.
-The lung itself is left intact.
-This part of the procedure may also include the removal of parts of the chest wall lining, heart sac lining and diaphragm lining.
+Once the surgeon has access to the chest cavity, they remove the parietal pleura, which is the outside layer of the pleural lining.
+The lung itself is left intact, but the surgeon may also remove parts of the chest wall lining, heart sac and diaphragm.

 Our team of Patient Advocates is available to answer your questions and help you find a treatment center.

-Thoracic surgeon Robert Cameron, M.D., the mesothelioma specialist from the UCLA Medical Center, pioneered the P/D surgery 20 years ago.
-He is the driving force behind the Pacific Meso Center and has lobbied hard to make the P/D surgery the standard of care for mesothelioma that is found in the early stages.
-He believes that eventually, mesothelioma can be effectively treated as a chronic illness.
+Thoracic surgeon Dr. Robert Cameron, a mesothelioma specialist from the UCLA Medical Center, pioneered the P/D surgery more than 20 years ago.
+He is the driving force behind the Pacific Mesothelioma Center and has campaigned to make P/D the standard of care for early-stage pleural mesothelioma.

 View our resources for patients and familiesGet Help Today